3838438org/build-support/pkg/README.2.3.2.txt

     * applewmproto 1.1.1
       * AppleWMReloadPreferences notification
   * server:
-    * Xquartz fixes from xorg-server-1.4.2-apple22
+    * Xquartz fixes from xorg-server-1.4.2-apple23
       * Send out AppleWMReloadPreferences notification to tell quartz-wm and xpbproxy to reload preferences
       * Fix a crash in RootlessNativeWindowMoved when compiled for 64bit
       * Fix a possible crash on startup due to TSM not being thread safe
       * Added new preferences UI for xpbproxy options
       * Disabled 8bit visuals while in TrueColor mode since they don't work yet
-      * Tabblet support improved for GDK-based applications (Gimp, Inkscape, etc)
+      * Tablet support improved for GDK-based applications (Gimp, Inkscape, etc)
       * Many updates to GLX support
         * Stereo GLX support detected
         * Accum buffers supported